 Give them a bath

 Most dogs love baths, and it’s an essential part of keeping them clean and healthy.

 The more regularly they have baths, the more they’ll get used to the experience and won’t be so concerned or frightened.

 Use a recommended dog shampoo, and while you’re washing them keep an eye out for any signs of parasites, such as irritated skin or bite marks.

 If your dog shows any signs of having fleas, treat them with a good quality flea treatment as soon as possible.

 You should also treat the rest of your home; especially those areas in which your dog likes to spend the most time.
 As noted above, fleas can be extremely damaging to your dog’s health, so this is a time when it pays to be as thorough as possible.

-When we talk about pests in relation to our dogs, we really are understating the matter.
+When we talk about pests about our dogs, we are understating the matter.